cocos/cocos-docs/en/asset-manager/cache-manager.md

 The logic of the engine downloading resources is as follows:

-1. Check if the resource is in the game package, if so, use it directly.
+1. Determine if the resource is in the game package, if so, use it directly;

-2. If not, check if the resource is in the cache, and if it is, use it directly.
+2. If not, check if the resource is in the cache, and if it is, use it directly;

-3. If not, check if the resource is in a temporary directory, and if it is, use it directly (the native platform does not have the temporary directory and skips this step).
+3. If not, check if the resource is in a temporary directory, and if it is, use it directly (the native platform does not have the temporary directory and skips this step);

-4. If not, download the resources from the remote server and use them directly after downloading them to the temporary directory (the native platform downloads the resources to the cache directory).
+4. If not, download the resources from the remote server and use them directly after downloading them to the temporary directory (the native platform downloads the resources to the cache directory);

-5. Slowly save the resources from the temporary directory to the local cache directory in the background (the native platform skips this step).
+5. Slowly save the resources from the temporary directory to the local cache directory in the background (the native platform skips this step);

 6. When the cache space is full, the older resources will be deleted using the LRU algorithm at this point (there is no size limit on the native platform's cache space, so skip this step, you can call manually for cleanup if needed).